Skip to content

-The Nike Blazer Mid ’77 and Blazer Mid ’77 Vintage have grown a lot in popularity.
-This shoe delivers a vintage and classic look which makes them great for daily wear and they’re starting to slowly replace Converse and Vans as being the go-to casual wear shoe that can be worn for lifting.
+The Nike Blazer Mid ’77 and Blazer Mid ’77 Vintage have grown in popularity.
+These shoes deliver a vintage and classic look, which makes them great for daily wear.
+They’re starting to slowly replace my Converse and Vans as the go-to casual shoe for lifting.

 Who Should Invest In the Nike Blazer Mid ’77 Vintage?